-Huntington disease is an autosomal dominant disorder characterized by chorea and progressive cognitive deterioration, usually beginning during middle age.
+Huntington disease is an autosomal dominant disorder characterized by chorea, neuropsychiatric symptoms, and progressive cognitive deterioration, usually beginning during middle age.
 Diagnosis is by genetic testing.
 First-degree relatives should be offered genetic counseling before genetic tests are done.
 Treatment is supportive.

 The caudate nucleus atrophies, the inhibitory medium spiny neurons in the corpus striatum degenerate, and levels of the neurotransmitters γ-aminobutyric acid (GABA) and substance P decrease.

 Huntington disease results from a mutation in the huntingtin ( HTT ) gene (on chromosome 4), causing abnormal repetition of the DNA sequence CAG, which codes for the amino acid glutamine.
 The resulting gene product, a large protein called huntingtin, has an expanded stretch of polyglutamine residues, which accumulate within neurons and lead to disease via unknown mechanisms.
 The more CAG repeats, the earlier the onset of disease and the more severe its expression (phenotype).
 The number of repeats can increase with successive generations and, over time, lead to increasingly severe phenotypes within a family (called anticipation).

-Symptoms and signs develop insidiously, starting at about age 35 to 40, depending on phenotype severity.
-Dementia or psychiatric disturbances (eg, depression, apathy, irritability, anhedonia, antisocial behavior, full-blown bipolar or schizophreniform disorder) develop before or simultaneously with the movement disorder.
-Abnormal movements appear; they include chorea, tics, and myoclonic jerks.
-Typical features include a bizarre, puppet-like gait, facial grimacing, inability to intentionally move the eyes quickly without blinking or head thrusting (oculomotor apraxia), and inability to sustain a motor act (motor impersistence), such as tongue protrusion.
+Typical features include a bizarre, puppet-like gait, facial grimacing, inability to intentionally move the eyes quickly without blinking or head thrusting (oculomotor apraxia), and inability to sustain a motor act (motor impersistence), such as tongue protrusion or grasping.

 The disorder progresses, making walking impossible and swallowing difficult; it results in severe dementia.
 Most patients eventually require institutionalization.
 Death usually occurs 13 to 15 yr after symptoms begin.

-Because the disease is progressive, end-of-life care should be discussed early (see The Dying Patient).
+Because Huntington disease is progressive, end-of-life care should be discussed early (see The Dying Patient).